1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 1.4 In this policy, “we”, “us” and “our” refer to Mel Lee-Smith, owner of the website.

 2.1 This document was created using a template from SEQ Legal (https://seqlegal.com).

 - How we use your personal data

 3.1 In this Section 3 we have set out:

 (a) the general categories of personal data that we may process;

 (b) the purposes for which we may process personal data; and

 (c) the legal bases of the processing.

 3.2 We may process data about your use of our website and services (also known as “usage data“).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
-The source of the usage data is Google Analytics and the Jetpack WordPress plugin, our primary analytics applications.
-This usage data may be processed for the purposes of analysing the use of the website and services.
+The source of the usage data is Google Analytics, the Jetpack WordPress plugin, and WordPress Download Manager, our primary analytics and download management applications.
+This usage data may be processed for the purposes of analyzing the use of the website and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.